 The couples group will be meeting again on March 16th and April 20th.
 The group is alive and well and having fun at its buffet dinners in the lovely homes of our friends around the Bay Area.
 Come and be a part of another party just for you and your loved one.
-To find out more, call Ginny at realistic and decent manner.
+To find out more, call Ginny at including the always popular boob toss as well as other fantabulous events and a raffle, \$5 members and \$8 guests.